October 2, 2013

 - New opportunities exist for clinics to become "star performers"

-During this informational webinar, Oregon Health Authority staff will explain key elements of the 2014 criteria, what it means for primary care clinics in Oregon, and answer your questions.
+During this informational webinar, Oregon Health Authority staff explain key elements of the 2014 criteria and what it means for primary care clinics in Oregon.

 E. Dawn Creach, MS